 An ailing economy, internal disputes, and a spate of recent terrorist attacks were the catalyst for a historic result in the 2017 presidential election.
-Emmanuel Macron – a centrist without an established party backing – secured the presidency, while both of the traditional main parties' candidates were eliminated in the first round.
-France's new government is likely to continue pursuing a pro-business agenda, focusing on lowering taxes and increasing the flexibility of the labour market.
-The rioting risk in poorer urban areas is persistently high, while widespread protests and strikes – orchestrated by trade unions – are extremely likely as a result of the government's liberal economic agenda.
-The risk of low-capability attacks from self-radicalised individualsand jihadists returning from Iraq and Syria remains extremely high.
+Emmanuel Macron – a centrist without an established party backing – secured the presidency, while both of the traditional main parties’ candidates were eliminated in the first round.
+France’s government will continue pursuing a pro-business agenda, focusing on lowering taxes and increasing the flexibility of the labour market.
+The rioting risk in poorer urban areas is persistently high, while widespread protests and strikes – orchestrated by trade unions – are extremely likely as a result of the government’s liberal economic agenda.
+The risk of low-capability attacks from self-radicalisedindividuals and jihadists returning from Iraq and Syria remains high.

 Industrial action in France is frequent and well organised and often hampers business operations.
 The transport sector is frequently affected, with the most significant delays and cancellations in 2018 likely to occur in the rail and aviation industries, as well as potential road blockades by truck drivers and rail workers.
 In response to controversial government reforms, trade unionists could also attempt to target oil refineries and depots with blockades.
 Transport infrastructure in the capital will be greatly improved by the "New Greater Paris" project, due to be completed by 2030.